Gallery of Alaska

 The Place Where You Go to Listen

 This exhibit is currently closed for maintenance.
-We anticipate The Place to open at the start of this summer season with a new lighting system.
+We anticipate The Place to open in early fall.

 The Place Where You Go to Listen is a unique sound and light environment created by Grammy and Pulitzer Prize-winning composer John Luther Adams.
 This ever-changing musical ecosystem gives voice to the rhythms of daylight and darkness, the phases of the moon, the seismic vibrations of the earth, and the dance of the aurora borealis.